Cognitive Function, Mental Health, and Lifestyle in Midlife

 • Take part in memory tasks while you wear comfortable glasses that measure how your eyes move, helping us understand how much effort your brain is using during the tasks.
 This part of the study will be held in the laboratory.

-Interested?
-Please contact us at canlab24@gmail.com
+If you have any questions, please contact us at canlab24@gmail.com.

 Effects of Social Media Overuse on Young Adult Mental Health & Perceived Well-being